Forest Management Alternatives for Private Landowners

 Reforestation costs may be recovered on your federal tax return.
 Private landowners who are planting trees for commercial timber production may deduct up to $10,000 per year in such costs.
 Reforestation costs over $10,000 per year are amortized (deducted over time according to a set schedule).
 Landowners can recover costs of either artificial or natural regeneration through this special tax treatment.

 In addition, Mississippi has a reforestation tax credit for residents who establish forests on land in the state.
 The credit applies to costs for site preparation and reforestation.
 Taxpayers can use this tax credit on their state tax returns.
 This credit allows taxpayers to reduce 50 percent of their Mississippi taxes up to $10,000 of the cost on approved practices in any given year.
 The Mississippi reforestation tax credit program has a lifetime limit of $75,000 per taxpayer.
 Furthermore, a professional forester must provide a reforestation plan with your state tax return to use this state tax credit.
-For Mississippi taxpayers older than 65, regeneration incentive programs that were mentioned previously may be more financially attractive.
+However, for Mississippi taxpayers older than 65, regeneration incentive programs may be more financially attractive than the Mississippi reforestation tax credit.

 Since forestry has risks, the tax code permits forest landowners to recoup losses from natural disasters on their timber.
 These include storm damage and wildfire, but not insect outbreaks or disease.
 Losses may be deducted on your timber taxes at fair market value or the timber basis, whichever is less.
 The book value of the timber investment is known as the timber basis and represents direct costs to establish or own the timber.
 Landowners will also be liable to pay taxes on salvaged timber after a casualty loss event.
 It is important to document damage with photographs and document “presidentially declared disasters.”
 In addition, landowners do have the option to purchase replacement property when faced with a casualty loss of their timber.
 Landowners should consult their tax advisor as to whether this will be financially advantageous given their circumstances.